 When four-year-old Kyle was diagnosed with severe aplastic anemia, his parents, David and Angela, knew their donor search would be complicated by his half Caucasian and half Chinese ethnicity.

-The family turned to Be The Match Registry® and Kyle received his life-saving transplant.
+The family turned to the Be The Match Registry® and Kyle received his life-saving transplant.

 For David and Angela, watching their son fight his illness, go through a bone marrow transplant and now be able to focus on his passion for fishing and playing with his little sister, Lily, has been an incredible journey.

-Elizabeth (Liz) is a first year medical student at Michigan State University College of Osteopathic Medicine.
-Not a short four years ago she was a BMT recipient.
+Liz is a medical student at Michigan State University College of Osteopathic Medicine.
+Just a few years ago she was a bone marrow transplant recipient.

 Liz was married on May 24, 2014 and a year later was working.
 Just two years later she was able to apply to med school!